Adaptive Weighted Multi-View Clustering: Introduction

 Nonnegative matrix factorization (NMF) is a well-known algorithm for dimension reduction and feature extraction for nonnegative data.
 Unlike other matrix factorization techniques~\citep{Golub1970, abdi2010principal, Zhao2015}, NMF provides a more intuitive and interpretable understanding through the \textit {parts-based representation}: a data point can be represented by only a few activated basis elements~\citep{turk1991eigenfaces, lee1999learning}.
 NMF has been shown the advantages of extracting sparse and meaningful information from high-dimensional data~\citep{lee1999learning}.
 The theoretical analysis further reveals the equivalence of NMF and spectral clustering and K-means clustering~\citep{ding2005equivalence}.
 Thus, NMF can also be viewed as a clustering method.
 The multi-view NMF (MultiNMF)~\citep{Liu2013} is an extension of NMF problem to integrate multiple nonnegative data matrices obtained from a common set of data points.
-The framework of MultiNMF attempts to approximate each view with some constraints in order to obtain both consensus and modality-specific information.
+The framework of MultiNMF attempts to approximate each view with some constraints in order to obtain both consensus and view-specific information.
 Existing related methods tackle this problem with different objective functions motivated by different applications~\citep{10.1093/nar/gks725, 10.1093/bioinformatics/bts476, 10.1371/journal.pcbi.1004042, 10.1093/bioinformatics/btv544}.
 However, most existing MultiNMF related methods either assume that all views are equally important or the view-specific weights are known a priori in deriving the consensus clustering.
-In practice, such an assumption may not be valid as we often have noisy and corrupted datasets.
+In practice, such an assumption may not be valid as we often have noisy datasets.

-The aim of this paper is to design an effective multi-view NMF algorithm that not only can perform multi-view clustering but also quantify each view’s and each observation's information content through learning both the view-specific and observation-specific view weights.
-We expect the new strategies to improve the clustering performance over traditional multi-view learning approaches.
+The aim of this paper is to design an effective multi-view NMF algorithm that not only can perform multi-view clustering but also quantify each view’s weight and each observation's reconstruction weight by learning the corresponding relative values across all views.
+We expect this weighting mechanism to improve the clustering performance over traditional multi-view clustering algorithms.